hexdreamer/tesseract-build/README.md

 ### Starting the build

-This guide refers to the project folder that you cloned or downloaded as **PROJECTDIR**.
 For each of the packages above, the build process:

 1. downloads a package's TGZ to **Downloads**
 1. extracts that TGZ to **Sources**